phoenixeliot/soundpile/README.md

 I will add API routes to serve profile and song data as JSON, then add Backbone models and collections that fetch data from those routes.
 By the end of this phase, users will be able to view songs alone or on a user's profile page, and play them with a barebones embedded mp3.
+I will use Amazon S3 to store the audio files.

 [Details][phase-two]